Jedson Pinto

 I am an Assistant Professor of Accounting at the University of Texas at Dallas since 2020.

-I conduct archival research in financial accounting, focusing on disclosure, transparency, and puzzles.
+I conduct archival research in financial accounting, focusing on information production, capital markets, and puzzles.

 Before joining UTD, I held research and teaching assistant positions at the University of North Carolina at Chapel Hill and at FUCAPE Business School (Brazil).

-I am an Ad Hoc Reviewer for the Review of Financial Studies, The Accounting Review, Journal of Accounting Economics, Journal of Accounting Research, Review of Accounting Studies, Contemporary Accounting Research, Management Science, Production and Operations Management (POM), Accounting Horizons, International Journal of Accounting, International Review of Financial Analysis, Journal of Banking & Finance, and Financial Research Letters.
-I also serve as a reviewer and discussant for multiple conferences in our field.
+I am an Ad Hoc Reviewer for the Review of Financial Studies, The Accounting Review, Journal of Accounting Economics, Journal of Accounting Research, Review of Accounting Studies, Contemporary Accounting Research, Management Science, European Accounting Review, Production and Operations Management (POM), Accounting Horizons, Journal of Business Finance & Accounting, International Journal of Accounting, International Review of Financial Analysis, Journal of Banking & Finance, Financial Research Letters, and Regulation & Governance.
+I also serve as a track chair, reviewer, or discussant for multiple conferences in our field.

 Besides researching and teaching, I enjoy spending time with family and being outdoors.